All about accounts payable and accounts receivable

 Your balance sheet isn’t really a direct measurement of growth, but it is always good to check in and make sure you’re continuously increasing your equity.
 It’s very important that you don't end up in a situation where you have more liabilities than what you own, which is known as negative equity.

 Do your accounting with Bokio

-With Bokio’s free accounting software, you can do your bookkeeping, invoicing, and expenses all in the same place.
+With Bokio accounting software, you can do your bookkeeping, invoicing, and manage your finances in the same place.
 We have everything you need to help you prepare for your Self Assessment tax return, submit your VAT Return for Making Tax Digital and keep the right financial records.

 Accounting is kept simple with Bokio, so you have more time to spend running your business.